 Are you a kid that yearns to be with horses be it large or small?

-Have you heard about Boyd Exel, the multi world champion that started out as a boy just wanting to be with horses.
+Have you heard of Boyd Exell, the multi world champion that started out as a boy just wanting to be with horses?

 If you want to develop your driving the ACDS has a bursary that is open every year to help you plan for the next year.

 How old is a Junior or Young driver?

 The minimum age for driving at ACDS activities is 6 years old.
 You need to be older for some events or if you want to drive a pair, tandem or a team of ponies or horses.

 - A Junior is a person who is not yet 18

 - A Young Driver is under 25 years

 - A Junior driver aged 6-10 years inclusive is allowed to drive a single horse or pony and must be accompanied in the vehicle by an ACDS adult member (an experienced driving person) seated alongside at all times and holding a second pair of reins attached to the bit.